 You could have the greatest movie in the world, but if people don’t hear about it, they won’t see it.
 This is where advertising, trailers, and promotional materials come in.

 A professional poster designer can create the perfect poster to hype up a movie a few months before it even hits theaters.
-They can incorporate the movie tagline into the illustrations, showing a glimpse of a highly-compelling story.
+They can incorporate the movie tagline into the illustrations, showing a glimpse of a great story.

 Trailers are equally as important.
 They act as a sneak peek that grabs the viewer’s attention using the most exciting shots and footage from the movie.
-Several post-production works go into creating the movie trailer.

 Popular Software Programs for Post Production